How Does IRDA Define Motor Insurance?

 2. The legal liability of the vehicle owner for the damage or loss caused to a third party

 Also, the Government of India has made third party liability coverage mandatory for all vehicles in India.
 It is a legal obligation for the owner of the vehicle to compensate for the loss incurred by a third party due to an accident caused by the vehicle.
 So, every vehicle owner at least needs third party insurance.
-Driving in India without any insurance cover is a legal offence according to the Motor Vehicles Act of 1988.
+Driving in India without any insurance cover is a legal offense according to the Motor Vehicles Act of 1988.

 Types of Insurance